Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Conclusion

-Further using the SPA method, we computed the Fourier transforms of the two tensor GW polarizations $\tilde h_+(f)$ and $\tilde h_\times(f)$.
+Further, using the SPA method, we computed the Fourier transforms of the two tensor GW polarizations $\tilde h_+(f)$ and $\tilde h_\times(f)$.
 We also derived analytical expressions for the phases of these polarizations $\Psi_+$ and $\Psi_\times$ in HMPG.
 Our calculations relied on earlier results from \cite{Dyadina2018}, particularly using the expression for the orbital period change $\dot{P}_b$ in compact binary systems and consequently the orbital frequency change $\dot{\omega}$.
-Separately, we considered the case of a light scalar field and found that the correction due to the presence of scalar quadrupole radiation is approximately of the same order as the background value of the scalar field.
-Therefore, any amplitude corrections to tensor modes are of the same order of magnitude as the amplitudes of the scalar breathing polarization mode.
+Moreover, in this work, we take into account the contribution of sensitivities to the $\dot{P}_b$ expression and their significant impact on the description of strongly gravitating objects.
+Separately, we considered the case of a light scalar field and found that the correction due to the presence of scalar radiation is suppressed due to the small background value of the scalar field.
 This circumstance complicates the detection of deviations from GR, especially given the current observational accuracy.
-To verify the last statement, we identified the ppE parameters within the framework HMPG.
-Considering the potential observations of the GWs emitted by a black hole-neutron star binary by the future ground based GW detectors \cite{Chamberlain_2017, Liu_2020}, we obtained the constraints on the parameter $\phi_0$.
-As a result, we determined that these constraints are four orders of magnitude less stringent compared to those obtained from observations within the solar system.
+To verify the last statement, we identified the ppE parameters within the framework of HMPG.
+Considering the potential observations of the GWs emitted by a black hole-neutron star binary by future ground-based GW detectors \cite{Chamberlain_2017, Liu_2020}, we obtained the constraints on the parameter $\phi_0$.
+As a result, we determined that these constraints are less stringent compared to those obtained from observations within the Solar System.